Lurcher insurance

 Yes, Lurchers can make great pets.
 They’re typically affectionate, calm, and loyal.
 They’re great companions for relaxed households, and many are brilliant with children.
 They love cuddles, cosy beds, and short bursts of running around.

-Are Lurchers good with kids?
+Are Lurchers good with children?

 Yes, Lurchers are generally great with children.
 They’re calm, tolerant, and affectionate.
-Just be mindful of very young kids around large, leggy dogs, they’re not always aware of their size.
+Just be mindful of very young children around large, leggy dogs, they’re not always aware of their size.
 They love to be part of a relaxed family and enjoy peaceful environments.
 Like all dogs, they benefit from early socialisation and supervision during play.

 Lurcher size & appearance